6charm/rememberthehuman.space/README.md

 # TODOs
+@apr 16 2025
+- need to add a video of self on name hover.

 Make it hippie-looking, but ensure MAX security to beat the tech nerds.

 2. Host on local, allow internet connection